Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

     `cats --tail ./reference_tails/genesis_by_coin_id.clsp.hex --send-to <your receive address> --amount <XCH mojos> --as-bytes --curry 0x<Coin ID>`

-    The command will output two values, &lt;Asset ID&gt; and &lt;Spend Bundle&gt;. &lt;Asset ID&gt; will be the ID of this CAT, so it’s important to save this value for later. &lt;Spend Bundle&gt; is a large wall of text.
-This is the actual transaction that you will push to the blockchain, in byte format.
+    This command will give the following output:

+    `The transaction has been created, would you like to push it to the network?
+(Y/N)`

     f.
-Copy the value of &lt;Spend Bundle&gt; and run `cdv rpc pushtx <Spend Bundle>`.
-You should receive the message "status": "SUCCESS", "success": true.
+Enter `Y`.

+    g.
+The output will be `Asset ID: <Asset ID>`.
+Copy the &lt;Asset ID&gt;, which you'll need in the next step.
+Meanwhile, the transaction to create your CAT is being pushed to the blockchain.

     Congratulations!
 You have issued your first CAT.
 You still need to tell your wallet about it, though.

 2. Add a wallet ID for your new CAT:

     a.
 Switch to the Chia GUI.
 Within a few minutes, your balance should decrease by the number of mojos you just minted.
-It may or may not show up in your transactions.
+It will not show up in your transactions.

     b.
 Now you can add a wallet ID for your new CAT.
 In the upper left corner, click "+ ADD TOKEN", then click "+ Custom".
 Enter the name of your CAT (it can be anything) in the first text field.
 For the second field, paste the &lt;Asset ID&gt; you saved from a few steps ago.
 Click ADD.